missing-user/missing-user.github.io/_posts/2023-10-06-co2-impact-of-heat-pumps.md

 ---
 layout: post
 title: CO2 Impact of Heat Pumps
 images:
   - /images/newplot-2-~2.png
   - /images/heat_pump_plot_dark.png
 link: https://heat-pump.streamlit.app/
 repository: https://github.com/missing-user/heat-pump-dashboard/
 ---
 We simulated the emissions of residential heat pumps and built a dashboard to explore them at [Ferienakademie 2023](https://ferienakademie.de/).
 Big shout-out to my teammates [Julius Neszvecsko](https://www.linkedin.com/in/julius-neszvecsko-59a55a247), Larissa and Max for the amazing time!

+I﻿f you just want to play with the dashboard instead of reading about it, [go here](https://heat-pump.streamlit.app/).

 ## Introduction